Leek & Pea Fried Rice

 You can definitely use white rice in this recipe (might I recommend leftover take-out rice), but I usually make up a big batch of brown rice (3/4 cup of uncooked brown rice makes 3 cups cooked rice) and then let it sit a fridge for a day before using it in this recipe.

-Basically just about any veggie could go in this fried rice, but I would definitely suggest you keep in the leeks.
+Basically, just about any veggie could go in this fried rice, but I would definitely suggest you keep the leeks.
 For toppings, I like sriracha sauce, kewpie mayo, sliced green onions, or sesame seeds.

 The inspiration for this recipe came from an awesome recipe on the New York Times that I've made a few times.
 It's heavy on the ginger which I love.